Luzhniki disaster: Trial

 Four officials were eventually charged in relation to this disaster: Stadium Director Victor Kokryshev, Stadium Manager Yuri Panchikhin, Stadium Deputy Director K. Lyzhin and the chief of the police guards at the East Stand, S. Koryagin.

 The trial of the first two was held on 8 February 1983, three and a half months after the tragedy.
 Both were found guilty of negligence and both were sentenced to three years of imprisonment, the maximum penalty for a crime in the Soviet Criminal code.
 However, Kokryshev (as a person previously decorated by the state) was eligible for a recent amnesty (on the occasion of the 60th anniversary of the creation of the USSR) and was released.
 For Panchikhin, according to the same amnesty rules, the sentence was halved.

 The other two officials, Deputy Director Lyzhin and police chief Major Koryagin, did not stand trial in February for medical reasons.
 Lyzhin, a World War II veteran, was admitted to the hospital after a heart attack.
-Koryagin was badly injured during his attempt to prevent more people from going into the stampede.
+Koryagin was badly injured during his attempt to prevent more people from going into the crush.
 Later, both of them were given amnesty.